Lakshay309/Bulldozer-Price-Prediction/README.md

 Additionally, the important features used for making predictions are plotted at the end of the Jupyter notebook.
 These plots help to visualize which features play a significant role in the model's predictions..

+## Requirement
+requirement to run the end-to-end-heart-disease.ipynb is
+    - python(3.8.19 or above)
+    - sklearn
+    - matplotlib
+    - numpy
+    - pandas
+    - seaborn